-All recommendations to admit a student involve the judgment of at least two members of academic staff with relevant experience and expertise, and additionally must be approved by the Director of Graduate Studies or Admissions Committee (or equivalent departmental persons or bodies).
+All recommendations to admit a student involve the judgement of at least two members of the academic staff with relevant experience and expertise, and must also be approved by the Director of Graduate Studies or Admissions Committee (or equivalent within the department).

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

 The Faculty of Theology and Religion is based in the Gibson Building, which is situated in the Radcliffe Observatory Quarter on the Woodstock Road.
 Facilities there include teaching, seminar and lecture rooms, a graduate common room and graduate workspace and faculty administration.
-The Philosophy and Theology Faculties Library (PTFL) is located near by on the ground floor of the Radcliffe Humanities building.
+The Philosophy and Theology Faculties Library (PTFL) is located nearby on the ground floor of the Radcliffe Humanities building.

-Oxford has a wide and rich range of library resources for theology and religion graduates as well as philosophy graduates.
+Oxford has a wide and rich range of library resources for Theology and Religion graduates as well as philosophy graduates.
 You will not only have access to the resources of your college and faculty, but also the Bodleian Libraries.
 This has been a legal deposit for 400 years, which means it can claim a copy of any book or journal published in the UK or Ireland.

 The Philosophy and Theology Faculties Library (PTFL) is located in the Radcliffe Observatory Quarter on the same site as the Gibson Building.
 The PTFL is a lending library primarily for staff and students of the two faculties, in support of research, teaching and learning.
 It has a collection of c.
 30,000 books for loan on open access, with a further 20,000 available by request from remote store.
 It is also a delivery location for books from the Bodleian stacks for reference use in the library.
 Many books are now also available in electronic format; some are downloadable for 24-hour loan.